RDCLder/Programming_Notes/Python_Notes/modules.md

 # Modules

-### General

-- Objectives
+### Objectives

 - Define a module
 - Import code from built-in modules
 - Import code from other files
 - Import code from external modules using pip
 - Describe common module patterns
 - Describe the request/response cycle in HTTP
 - Use the requests module to make requests to web apps

+### General

 - Basics
   - Definition:  A module is a file that contains code.